akxcv/logalize/README.md

 - **There's no way to detect when console output happens**.
 Development tools are separate from `window` and `document`, and there is no way to know if the output is happening.
-We can detect things like `console.log` by modifying those functions (hence the `modifyConsole` init parameter), but we cannot know when, say, an error thrown with `throw` is going to appear in console.
+We can detect things like `console.log` by modifying those functions (hence the `setupConsoleHooks` init parameter), but we cannot know when, say, an error thrown with `throw` is going to appear in console.
 Groups are implemented in such a way that they don't get closed until it's necessary, so that leads to console output being stuck inside groups it doesn't belong to.
 Part of the problem is solved by modifying `console`, but another part is not solvable without a browser extension.